-Adding to the vomiting theory, it is speculated that another reason cats consume grass is to assist with the passage of hairballs out of the body.
 When cats groom themselves, they inevitably ingest fur which can build up in the stomach.
-Adding to the vomiting theory, another possible reason for grass consumption is to assist with the passage of hairballs either from vomiting or within the feces.
+Adding to the vomiting theory, another possible reason for grass consumption is to assist with the passage of hairballs out of the body either through vomiting or via the feces.